LabKey/labkey-ui-components/packages/components/docs/immer.md

 That said, we do not plan on actively migrating all usages away from ImmutableJS and it will remain a dependency for the foreseeable future.

-This document intends to out outline why we're moving to Immer, provide some links to good resources for Immer, and provide a couple of scenarios highlighting aspects of note.
+This document intends to outline why we're moving to Immer, provide some links to good resources for Immer, and provide a couple of scenarios highlighting aspects of note.

 ## Rationale for switching